ReshetovItsMe/learn-nodejs-hw/README.md

 7. JWT authorization and CORS.
 8. Unit tests and config.

+Each task in module has README.md with **prerequisites**.
+## NOTE
-**NOTE:** If you want to see completed pet project, just open the last module.
+If you want to see completed pet project, just open the last module.
 It contains all modules.
-Each task in module has README.md with **prerequisites**.